A family that bakes together, stays together!

 Combine these three.
 Mix.
 Shift flour.
 Add to mixture.
 Cover and chill overnight.

-Break off about 5 – 6 hunks.
-Sprinkle flour on wax paper.
+Break in half.
+(Just for ease in handling) Sprinkle flour on wax paper.
 Roll out thin and flat.

 Roll up.
 Cut thick or thin, however you like them.
 Put in a buttered pan.